 The Minnesota HomeCare Association (MHCA) is the voice of home health care in the state of Minnesota, ensuring everyone in need of care has access to quality care at home.

-In addition, we work in partnership on education programs such as the annual Assisted Living and Home Care Conference, as well as public policy, regulatory issues, innovative service delivery practices and quality initiatives.
+We work in partnership on public policy, regulatory issues, innovative service delivery practices and quality initiatives.

 LeadingAge Minnesota is a founding partner in The Long-Term Care Imperative - a collaborative effort with Care Providers of Minnesota established in 1999 to advance one shared public policy vision for older adult services in Minnesota.
 The Imperative advances this work by educating the public, media and Minnesota lawmakers.
 Learn more about our advocacy.

 The Minnesota Hospital Association (MHA) represents Minnesota’s hospitals and health systems, which employ more than 127,000 people, provide high-quality care for patients and meet the needs of communities.
 Since 1917, MHA has worked to provide Minnesota’s hospitals and health systems with the resources, best practices and guidance to provide an exceptional patient experience and high-quality, affordable care that extends beyond the hospital’s walls.

 LeadingAge Minnesota has a historical relationship with MHA that goes back to our inception.
 Valuing the interconnectedness between older adult services and acute care, staff coordinate a variety of projects, from emerging public policy, the testing of quality metrics and quarterly regional meetings as well as co-sponsored education programs at our Annual Meetings.